R-kill-9/HTB-Notes/Protocols/WinRM.md

 **WinRM** (WindowsRemote Management) is a Windows-native protocol that allows remote management of machines using SOAP-based communication.
 It enables administrators to execute commands and scripts, manage services, and collect data from remote Windows devices.
+It typically uses port **5985** and **5986**.

 ## Evil-WinRM
 `Evil-WinRM` can be used to connect to a Windows machine.